aidanconnolly/ga-ds829-unit-4-project/project4_dataset_links.md

 mbb_pbp.head()
 ```

-Keep in mind that the data files, while cleaned up by the scraping process, still require a great deal of cleaning for analysis.
-There are a few python-related tutorials on the NFL data.

 ### Other Sports

 [PySport](https://opensource.pysport.org/) keeps a list of various sports packages to use to scrape/get data as well including Soccer, Hockey, Baseball, and more.
 Code and packages are updated frequently so there may be different ways of getting data than what was demonstrated above.

+Keep in mind that the data scraped, while cleaned up by the scraping process, still require a great deal of cleaning for analysis.
+There are a few python-related tutorials on the NFL data.